mdiin/pdf-stamper/DEVELOPMENT_LOG.md

+# --- December 2 2016, 22:04 (BRANCH: split-wrapping-and-stamping) ---

+Major insight of the day: I do not have to limit holes to the same dimensions across even and odd pages!
+Explanation follows:

+It is possible to process data for a PDF linearly, i.e. such that we only start building pages for the next piece of data once we have completely built the data for any previous pieces of data.
+That way we can know whether we should be generating the page using the template for even or odd.

+The above can become problematic if I need to parallelize page creation even further.
+Should that become necessary: Look at letting `page-maker/data->pages` return a pair of page-sets; one for when the first page is odd, and one for even.
+They could even be wrapped in `delay`s, to make sure not to eat too much CPU with unnecessary computation.

+The current implementation of `page-maker/data->pages` could potentially use `pmap` for the calls to `page-maker/process-hole`.
+Will need to benchmark before making a decision.

+## Next time I open this code base:

+Implement `page-maker/process-hole` for image and plain/non-parsed text holes.

+## After that

+1. Start building some test data for the `page-maker/data->pages` function to see if it really works as expected.

 # --- November 30 2016, 20:18 (BRANCH: split-wrapping-and-stamping) ---

 This time I was interrupted by the phone, so I only got 20 minutes of coding today.